inProxyApp/inProxy/README.md

 * Windows (Soon)
 * Linux (Soon)

-## Found an issue?
+## Found a bug? 🐞
-* Check the documentation in https://docs.inproxy.io
+* Check the documentation on https://docs.inproxy.io
+* Open an Issue ticket right here in GitHub.

+## Have a new Feature Request? ⭐️
-* Open an issue ticket right here in GitHub.
+* Open an Feature Request ticket right here in GitHub.

+## You need to contact us? ✉️
 * Contact us at team@inproxy.io